 Scenario analysis of climate change derives the impact of climate change on the risks and opportunities that can affect our Group's operations in the future.
 Drawing on results in business strategy formulation allows you to develop more flexible and robust strategies and increase your resilience to future risks.

 * TCFD: Climate-related Financial Disclosure Task Force established by the Financial Stability Board

 Greenhouse Gas Emissions

-Perfluorocarbons (PFCs) composed 75% of non-energy derived greenhouse gas emissions.
-The primary emitters of these PFCs were New Japan Radio Co., Ltd. and the electronic device manufacturing processes of Ricoh Electronic Devices Co., Ltd.
+Perfluorocarbons (PFCs) composed 79% of non-energy derived greenhouse gas emissions.
+The primary emitters of these PFCs were New Japan Radio Co., Ltd. and the microdevice manufacturing processes of Ricoh Electronic Devices Co., Ltd.

 Trends in Greenhouse Gas Emissions and Greenhouse Gas Emissions per Unit of Sales

-In greenhouse gas emissions by business, the textiles business accounted for 31% of total emissions while the electronics business accounted for 29% and the automobile brakes business accounted for 25%.
+In greenhouse gas emissions by business, the Textiles business accounted for 33% of total emissions.
+This was followed by the Automobile Brakes business and the Microdevices business, each of which accounted for 25%.

 Greenhouse Gas Emissions by Business